5 Examples of M2M in Use

 Several car manufacturers offer internet connectivity services for their customers.
-Occasionally, these services allow you to use a built-in SIM card to access the world wide web on your smart-phone or tablet, but in-car connectivity isn’t just about letting you browse your favourite sites.
+Occasionally, these services allow you to use a built-in SIM card to access the world wide web on your smart-phone or tablet, but in-car connectivity isn’t just about letting you browse your favorite sites.

-Built in SIM cards are also used to relay important information about your car, sending a steady stream of data to your manufacturer’s computer systems so they can see how well it is performing.
+Built-in SIM cards are also used to relay important information about your car, sending a steady stream of data to your manufacturer’s computer systems so they can see how well it is performing.

-Some manufacturers use this data to improve future models, and may also offer more hands-on help; contacting you if it looks like a part will need replacing soon, or automatically booking a service once your car clocks a certain number of miles.
+Some manufacturers use this data to improve future models, and may also offer more hands-on help; contacting you if it looks like a part will need replacing soon, or automatically booking service once your car clocks a certain number of miles.

-All of these services can be hugely convenient for the end user, and allow car manufacturers to offer a better service than they’d be able to if they couldn’t obtain information about your vehicle.
+All of these services can be hugely convenient for the end-user, and allow car manufacturers to offer a better service than they’d be able to if they couldn’t obtain information about your vehicle.
 All of these services are also completely reliant on M2M technology, which allows your car to send information to the processing computer.

 2. Smart meters

-Smart meters (sometimes called utility meters) allow you to track energy consumption in real time.
+Smart meters (sometimes called utility meters) allow you to track energy consumption in real-time.
 They also allow your energy provider to see how much energy you’re using, which means that: